ramalho/modernoopy/examples/8queens/README.md

 ## `random_queens_and_guard.py`

 In this implementation, each `Queen` moves back and forth through a random but fixed sequence of rows, so each run can produce a different solution.
-For example, it is known that for 8 Queens there are 92 solutions, but with 4 Queens there are only 2.
+For example, it is known that for 8 queens there are 92 solutions, but with 4 queens there are only 2.

 Because of the backtracking nature of the algorithm, different sequences of moves can produce more or less recursive calls.
-Starting with 10 Queens, some runs do not conclude because Python raises a `RecursionError` (using the default recursion limit of 1000).
+Starting with 10 queens, some runs do not conclude because Python raises a `RecursionError` (using the default recursion limit of 1000).

 ## `drive_random_queens.py`